Cornell-MAE-UG/sp26-portfolio-lf448-sys/_projects/2026-nutcracker-design.md

 ## Approach
 Assumptions:
-- The nhandle is effectively a cantilever beam fixed at the pivot
+- The handle is effectively a cantilever beam fixed at the pivot
-- The nut froce, and actuator force act transverse to the beam
+- The nut force, and actuator force act transverse to the beam
 - The actuator pushes down at the end of the handle and the nut pushes upwards
 - Beam material behaves elastically
 - There is no friction